Looking back at 2021: April-June

 May 2021

-In May, we mourned Santa Cruz County residents Ben Kelly, killed in a shark attack, and Michael Rudometkin, one of nine victims in the mass shooting at a San Jose light-rail yard.
-Shockwaves of misconduct allegations continued to ripple through county schools — all while the COVID pandemic remained the backdrop.
+In May, we mourned and remembered Santa Cruz County residents Ben Kelly, killed in a shark attack, and Michael Rudometkin, who was among nine victims in a mass shooting at a San Jose light-rail yard.
+Shockwaves continued to ripple from allegations of misconduct in multiple county districts — all with the COVID pandemic as backdrop.
 Click the links with the photos below for May’s big stories.

 June 2021

 June saw Santa Cruz County business reopen, cautiously, as COVID restrictions loosened — though the Delta variant arrived soon thereafter.
-A family and community grieved for a Watsonville soccer star gone too soon, and we marked 20 years of “Living Like Jay.”
+A family and community grieved for a Watsonville soccer star gone too soon, we marked 20 years of “Living Like Jay,” and saw an iconic local property hit the market.
 Click the links with the photos below for June’s big stories.

 Coming tomorrow: July through September.